deejaygraham/deejaygraham.github.io/_posts/2022-11-15-how-to-be-psychic.md

 My name is derek graham and I am a principal developer at Sage in Newcastle (if anyone can't tell from my accent).
 We are looking to hire so if you want to know more about that, please grab me sometime outside of this session.

+## Confession

+Who here has ever felt they are trapped by their code?
+It's hard to make changes, and any kind of change they make is going to make things more difficult in the future?
+The kinds of changes get so mired down in details and breakages and irrelevant abstractions, and even seemingly small changes spiral out of control across the codebase and what you really want to do is just to abandon it to the elements and start again?

+Congratulations, you are not psychic and never have been.
+I am also just as not psychic as you are not.

+In fact, I am giving this talk because I have painted myself into so many corners with bad designs that I know exactly what that feels like.

+What I want to talk about is giving the appearance of being psychic without all the bother of all of that supernatural carry on.
+In particular I want to talk about being psychic in design rather than in debugging.
+Psychic debugging or suggesting areas to look at to find the cause of a bug in the software is a useful but still not supernatural skill but that's a whole other talk probably.

+## Maximum Value

+It was either Kent Beck or Ward Cunninghma (or another XP person) said that the system should have exactly enough architecture to implement the current set of stories (and therefore tests).
+To get maximum value from the development process, we want the design to look like it was purpose built for your application features as it is now and nothing else (so we don't waste anything).

 ## Clickbait

 Clickbait titles get you in trouble, don't they?
-Last time I gave a talk at DDD North (pre-pandemic), it was on ensemble or mob programming and one part featured this lady, Margaret Rutherford, playing the part of Madame Arcati, the medium in Noel Coward's play Blythe Spirit.
+Last time I gave a talk at DDD North (pre-pandemic), it was on ensemble or mob programming as it was then and one part featured this lady, Margaret Rutherford, playing the part of Madame Arcati, the medium in
+Noel Coward's play Blythe Spirit.
 That was a bit of fun to make a point about typing and not really related to the subject at hand.

 Later I have been involved with a lot of early career developers and graduate developers and the same subjects keep coming up.
 One is stress and anxiety about building "the right thing" or the "right abstraction", and how the design decisions we make day to day add up to the "perfect solution".
-Talking about this topic made me come back to the "Oh, I'm so totally awesome, plus Im' actually psychic" line and someone said "Well, we don't know how to do that" and something about that made me think back to Margaret Rutherford in the film.
+Talking about this topic with them I said "Oh, I can do that because I'm so totally awesome, plus I'm actually psychic" and to a person they were all "Cool we want to learn how to do that!" and something about that made me think back to Margaret

-Another part of being psychic can be useful in suggesting areas to look at to find the cause of a bug in the software but that's a whole other talk probably.
+Rutherford in the film.

 What I want to talk about this morning is Evolutionary Design, a technique or set of techniques that have been around since the early days of XP in the early 2000s?
 This, for me, has been the biggest shift in my development as a software person and has meant that I spend much less time stressing about making perfect decisions and am much more productive as a result.

-## Confession
+## Back up

-Who here has felt in the past like they are trapped by their code?
-It's hard to make changes, and any kind of change they make is going to make things more difficult in the future?
-The kinds of changes get so mired down in details and breakages and irrelevant abstractions where you just want to abandon it to the elements and start again?

-This is a safe space, anything confessing to in here stays in the room?
-I am giving this talk because I have painted myself into so many corners with bad designs that I know exactly what that kind of thing feels like.
+But first let's just back up a bit...

-In new systems, businesses typically have one of two strategies: locking down functionality as the first phase of a multi-phase plan (what we often call waterfall) - BDUF - and no plan at all - adhoc design.
+In new systems, businesses typically establish one of probably three strategies:

+* locking down functionality as the first phase of a multi-phase plan (what we often call waterfall) - BDUF
+* iterating and incrementing as they go with a 3-6 month horizon
+* no plan at all - what we call adhoc design.

 In existing (legacy!) systems, it's often the case that someone (you) might be brought in after the original developers have long since left or died (happened to me) and faced with code that you don't understand or just outright HATE, there seem to be two different